arjun024/statistics-gathering-memory-allocator/README.md

 notes
 =====

 * I have used g++ and modified the Makefile to that regard.
+Works correctly with original Makefile as well (see Makefile.bkup)

 * The memory allocated has been tested successfully for utilities like ls, find, grep, vi etc.